-Animals used for animal assisted therapy is certainly not a new idea.
+Animals used for therapy is certainly not a new idea.
 For years, it was thought that animals offered therapeutic, emotional, psychological, and physical benefits to a patient.
 Today, we know that these animals are useful in all these ways and many more.

 Animal assisted therapy is a program wherein the presence of an animal is part of the whole process of treatment.
 An individual trained in health care will often oversee the whole process.